openebs/openebs/contribute/CONTRIBUTING-TO-CI-AND-E2E.md

 ## INTRODUCTION TO OPENEBS E2E

 OpenEBS e2e is focused on workload simulation and application deployment on OpenEBS storage, predominantly in a Kubernetes environment.
 In its current state, it includes application workflow tests, basic compliance and resiliency tests.
-The scope of the said tests is expected to evolve over time to include performance and security tests as well. e2e is mostly written in Ansible, that is, as Ansible playbooks with docker used for test images (these include standard application images from dockerhub as well as custom-built images stored in openebs/test-storage).
+The scope of the said tests is expected to evolve over time to include performance and security tests as well.

+E2e is mostly written in Ansible, that is, as Ansible playbooks with docker used for test images (these include standard application images from dockerhub as well as custom-built images stored in openebs/test-storage).

 Since the tests are performed in a Kubernetes environment, the test images are typically deployed as "pods" and "jobs".
 Therefore they are accompanied by the respective YAML specification files.

 ## BUILDING BLOCKS OF OPENEBS CI

 OpenEBS Continuous Integration (CI) has two distinct parts:

-- Travis is used to run unit tests, build code and push images to dockerhub (in case of repositories where image is the build artifact).
+- Travis is used to run unit tests, build code and push images to dockerhub (in case of repositories where the image is the build artifact).
 - Jenkins pulls these images, creates the Kubernetes-based test environment and executes e2e.
 It is also used to run tests on commits that change application specifications or OpenEBS Kubernetes deployment specifications.

 While you can run OpenEBS e2e as a standalone suite, the priority is to run them on commits done on the core OpenEBS Github repositories such as openebs/openebs, openebs/mayaserver, openebs/jiva.
 This part of the continuous integration is built around a dedicated Jenkins server.
 On detecting commits via a polling mechanism, Jenkins launches VMs using Vagrant and runs the Ansible playbooks to setup the environment and execute e2e tests.
 The openebs/e2e project focuses on this part of the CI.